atomton/ATMHud/README.md

  * Rolled in some of the original issues posted to atomcraft/ATMHud
      14 - Gray property to set background color to a gray (not black), and added a setCenter method
      15 - Screenshots in Readme.md
+     17 - Different orientation support? (assume this meant a landscape issue) 18 - use blocks api instead delegate
      21 - Pull Request - Small performance update
      22 - Retain Cycle - changed property to "weak"
      23 - removeViewWhenHidden property added (use ATMHud without a delegate)